Dian Farmer Learning To Grow Our Own Food

 Garlic

 Garlic is known for its strong aroma which is delectable to some while repellent to others.
-It’s scent comes into play when you use it as an insecticide.
-A single spray is good to knock out insects in the garden.
+Its scent comes into play when you use it as a homemade insecticide for house plants and outdoor plants.
+A single spray of this natural homemade insecticide is good to knock out insects in the garden.

 What You Need To Make Garlic Oil Spray: